An Invasive Threat

 - Rough or warty skin

-- Sometimes have wavy patterns or blotches on their back
+- Wavy patterns or blotches on their back

-- Male Cuban treefrogs have a distinct call that sounds like a squeaking door, often described as a "snoring rasp"
+- Males have a distinct call that sounds like a squeaking door, often described as a "snoring rasp"

 Cuban treefrogs can be found in natural, suburban, agricultural, and urban settings.

 In natural and urban settings, Cuban treefrogs eat Florida's native treefrogs, as well as lizards and many invertebrates.

 Cuban treefrogs thrive in human-modified areas, and populations can be dense enough to be a nuisance.
 These treefrogs often enter homes through doors, windows, and plumbing.